-Phil Adamo is a former circus clown turned medieval history prof turned novelist—a professional background that engenders a love of irony.
+Phil Adamo is a former circus clown turned medieval history prof turned novelist.

-He taught medieval history for two decades at Augsburg College, where he was named Minnesota Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.
+At the age of thirty, he finally went to college and ended up getting a PhD in medieval history.
+He taught for twenty years at Augsburg College in Minneapolis, where he was named Minnesota Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.

 Clowning with the Ringling Bros. and Barnum & Bailey Circus, 1977.
 That's me in the top row, center.